FallenNocturne/dw-bridge/README.md

 ```
 Sends message from SMS to discord channel via webhooks and Zapier (large delay)
 (Bot does not automatically create webhooks)
+/notify can take an optional delay in seconds
 ```